 Webscorer is a software for timing and reporting results that can be used with or without timing chips.
+This is 3W Races' preferred scoring software for events which are not chip timed.

 The software is app based, meaning it operates from a mobile device which has the advantage of constant internet connectivity.
 When we time an event with Webscorer, you'll see our timers holding iPads which are broadcasting times to the internet in REAL TIME.
 Participants may look up their results by viewing the free Webscorer app or navigating to www.Webscorer.com/3WRaces from a smart phone or computer.